-An outing needn’t be canceled just because it’s raining.
-The Yammouneh Nature Reserve in the Bekaa region is a wonderful destination for all seasons.
+An outing doesnt need to be canceled just because it’s raining in the Yammouneh Nature Reserve which is located in the Bekaa region.
+It is a wonderful destination for all seasons.

 Start the day early and stop enroute in Chtoura for a labneh sandwich at one of